Mesh-Informed Neural Networks for Operator Learning in Finite Element Spaces: Introduction

 However, when the dimensions into play become very high, there are some practical issues that hinder the use of as-is DNN models.
-In fact, classical dense architectures tend to have too many degrees of freedom, making them harder to train, computationally demanding and prone to overfitting.
+In fact, classical dense architectures tend to have too many degrees of freedom, \newstuff{which makes} them harder to train, computationally demanding and prone to overfitting \cite{augasta}.
 As a remedy, alternative architectures such as Convolutional Neural Networks (CNNs) and Graph Neural Networks (GNNs) have been employed over the years.
 These architectures can handle very efficiently data defined respectively over hypercubes (CNNs) or graphs (GNNs).
-Nevertheless, these models do not provide a complete answer, especially when the high-dimensionality arises from the discretization of a functional space such as $L^{2}(\Omega)$, where $\Omega\subset\mathbb{R}^{d}$ is some bounded domain, possibly non convex.
+Nevertheless, these models do not provide a complete answer, especially when the high-dimensionality arises from the discretization of a functional space such as $L^{2}(\Omega)$, where $\Omega\subset\mathbb{R}^{d}$ is some bounded domain, possibly nonconvex.
 In fact, CNNs cannot handle general geometries and they might become inappropriate as soon as $\Omega$ is not an hypercube, although some preliminary attempts to generalize CNN in this direction have recently appeared \cite{Gao}.
-Conversely, GNNs have the benefit of considering their inputs and outputs as defined over the vertices of a graph.
+Conversely, GNNs have the benefit of considering their inputs and outputs as defined over the vertices of a graph \cite{scarselli}.
 This appears to be a promising feature, since a classical way to discretize spatial domains is to use meshing strategies, and meshes are ultimately graphs.
 However, GNNs are heavily based on the graph representation itself, and their construction does not exploit the existence of an underlying spatial domain.
-In particular, GNNs do not work at different fidelity levels, which would be a desirable property as it would favor mesh independence (the existence of a mesh should be an auxiliary tool and not a limitation). \\\\ Inspired by these considerations, we introduce a novel class of sparse architectures, which we refer to as Mesh-Informed Neural Networks (MINNs), to tackle the problem of learning a (nonlinear) operator where $V$ and $W$ are some functional spaces, e.g. $V=W\subseteq L^{2}(\Omega)$.
+In particular, GNNs do not work at different levels of \newstuff{resolution}, which would be a desirable property \newstuff{in a context in which the discretization is, ultimately, fictitious.} \\\\ Inspired by these considerations, we introduce a novel class of sparse architectures, which we refer to as Mesh-Informed Neural Networks (MINNs), to tackle the problem of learning a (nonlinear) operator where \newstuff{$V_{1}$ and $V_{2}$} are some functional spaces, e.g. $\newstuff{V_{1}=V_{2}}\subseteq L^{2}(\Omega)$.
 The definition of $\operator$ may involve both local and nonlocal operations, such as derivatives and integrals, and it may as well imply the solution to a Partial Differential Equation (PDE).